agilecontent/itaas-nodejs-tools/README.md

 ```

 ### cassandra.createBatchQueryBuilder
-To execute batch statement, cassandra asks for a particular object format.
+To execute batch statement, Cassandra asks for a particular object format.
 To make it easier, use this method and insert new queries.
 After all, use getQueries() to generate desired object, sending it to [executeBatch()](#executeBatch)